Punnulal Mohle

 Punnulal Mohle (born 2 January 1952) is an Indian politician from Chhattisgarh and a member of the Bharatiya Janata Party.
+He is a member of Chhattisgarh Legislative Assembly from Mungeli.
 He was Minister of Food, Civil Supply, Consumer Protection in Government of Chhattisgarh.
 Prior to becoming Minister, he also represented Bilaspur in Lok Sabha and was a legislator in Madhya Pradesh Legislative Assembly.

 He never lost any election after becoming a legislator in Madhya Pradesh Legislative Assembly.